highlightjs/highlight.js/readme.eng.txt

   title            name of a function or a class inside a header params           everything inside parentheses in a function's or class' header

+Python profiler results:

+  number           number
+  string           string
+  builtin          builtin function entry filename         filename in an entry summary          profiling summary header           header of table of results keyword          column header function         function name in an entry (including parentheses) title            actual name of a function in an entry (excluding parentheses)

 Ruby:

   keyword          keyword